mailtodanish/mailtodanish/README.md

 🔭 I’m currently working on Python Flask API/ Django API for React front end.

-🌱 I am also expertize in Siebel CRM and OpenUI.
+🌱 I am also expertized in Siebel CRM and OpenUI.

 ## My Skills :computer: